timmyrs/Shark/README.md

 1. `mkdir shark-repository` Create a directory.
 In this case the Shark Repository is called `shark-repository`.

-2. Fill your Shark Repository with data.
+2. Fill your Shark Repository with data. **Note:** Avoid duplicate file name, because Shark saves everything as `.bin`!

 3. `java -jar shark.jar build shark-repository` To encrypt it and make it server-ready.
 This will create the `shark-repository-built` which you can upload to any hoster and the `shark-repository-public.txt` which grants access to the data.

-Let's say you uploaded it on your webserver which runs on example.com and you've renamed the folder to `shark-repository` for simplicity, then you could give everyone you want to access that data the URL `http://example.com/shark-repository/` and the `shark-repository-public.txt`.
+Let's say you uploaded it on your webserver which runs under timmyrs.de and you've renamed the folder to `shark-repository` for simplicity, then you could give everyone you want to access that data the URL `https://timmyrs.de/shark-repository/` and the `shark-repository-public.txt`.

+As you might have noticed, to list the contents on `https://timmyrs.de/shark-repository/` you did not need to provide this key, this is because by default the `*-public.txt` is a _shared_ file, as you can see by looking at the `6a992d5529f459a44fee58c733255e86.bin` (`index.json`).

 ## Questions?
-Ideas? **Bugs?**
+Ideas?
+Bugs?!

 Shark is still very new, so if there is anything on your mind, don't hesitate to [create an issue](https://github.com/timmyrs/Shark/issues)! :D